Solving the Poisson equation#

 2D Manufactured Test on a Rectangle#

-\[(x,y) \in [0,L_x] \times [0,L_y], \qquad L_x \neq L_y.\]
+\[(x,y) \in [0,L_x] \times [0,L_y], \quad L_x \neq L_y.\]

-\[\phi_\mathrm{exact}(x,y) = \sin\left(\frac{2\pi x}{L_x}\right)\sin\left(\frac{2\pi y}{L_y}\right),\]
+\[\phi_\mathrm{exact}(x,y) = \sin\left(\frac{2\pi x}{L_x}\right)\sin\left(\frac{2\pi y}{L_y}\right).\]

 \[\rho(x,y) = \left[\left(\frac{2\pi}{L_x}\right)^2 + \left(\frac{2\pi}{L_y}\right)^2 + \varepsilon\right] \phi_\mathrm{exact}(x,y).\]